2014 Texas Longhorns football team

-Recruits

 Schedule

 In 2014, Texas played three non-conference games and nine games against teams from the Big 12 during the regular season.
 Of these twelve games, six will be played at home, four will be away games, and two will be played at neutral sites, including the Red River Showdown against Oklahoma, which is traditionally and annually played at the Cotton Bowl in Dallas, Texas.
 The other game to be played at a neutral site is against UCLA, which took place at the AT&T Stadium in Arlington, Texas on September 13.
 Two of Texas' games were broadcast on the university's Longhorn Network – games against North Texas and Iowa State.